ivanhawkes/blog/content/post/on-building-a-world.md

 title: On Building a World
 date: 2013-03-25
 tags: ["Games","Terrain","world building"]
+category: World Design
+image: /img/site/category/world-design.jpg
+author: "Ivan Hawkes"
 ---

 To date I've been focusing on making my little zone with little regard for the world around it.
-Till now it's been acceptable to know just the prime locale of the zone, but it's been niggling at me that I don't know it's location on a world map, it's climate, or even the location of the sun.
+Till now it's been acceptable to know just the prime locale of the zone, but it's been niggling at me that I don't know it's location on a world map, it's climate, or even the location of the sun.<!--more-->

 Apparently there is software out there that can build an entire world for you; and so, I finally bit the bullet and downloaded a copy of Fractal Terrains 3 and the mapping software Campaign Cartographer.

 Between the two packages I will be able to create a world, to give my locations a home, and work up some pretty nifty looking maps for them to boot.